encode-club-solidity-bootcamp-team-11/week-4/README.md

 yarn start:dev
 ```

-Use the API to populate the DB, register images w/ IPFS, and update the metadata
+Use the API to populate the DB, register images w/ IPFS, and update the metadata among other functions
 - http://localhost:3000/docs/

 ## Team (Group 11)